pyta-uoft/website/index.md

 ### Wrong import position (C0413) {#C0413}

-Imports should be placed at the top of the module above any other code, but below the module docstring.
+Imports should be placed at the top of the module, above any other code, but below the module docstring.

 ~~~~ {include="C0413_wrong_import_position"}
 ~~~~